Certificate in Criminal Psychology

 About

-This certificate can serve as a focus within a major, complement a primary field of study, or be pursued through open elective credits.
-Upon completion, students gain valuable knowledge and experience applicable to careers at the intersection of psychology and criminal justice.
+Available both on campus and online, the certificate provides flexible options to suit a variety of academic needs and schedules.
+It may serve as a concentration within a major, complement a student’s primary field of study, or be completed through elective coursework.
+Upon fulfilling the required courses, students gain valuable insights and practical competencies that are applicable to careers at the intersection of psychology and criminal justice.

 Why pursue a Certificate in Criminal Psychology at Fort Hays State University?